 - Revolver Division – Not many people shoot revolvers in competition anymore, but there is still major and minor power factor scoring.
-This also has a capacity rule when it comes to the power factor – maximum of 6 rounds fired before reload if Major PF declared, 8 if minor PF declared.
+This also has a capacity rule when it comes to the power factor.
+A maximum of 6 rounds fired before reload if Major PF declared, 8 if minor PF declared.

-- Carry Optics Division – This division only has minor power factor scoring and allows for optics, with this stipulation:
+- This division only has minor power factor scoring and allows for optics, with stipulations:

 - Optical/electronic sights REQUIRED; must be attached directly to slide between rear of slide and ejection port.
 You cannot mount them to the frame in any way.